-As a self-hosted WordPress user you need to have a basic knowledge of editing files available on your installation.
+As a self-hosted WordPress user, you need to have the basic knowledge of editing files available on your installation.
 Some of the most frequently edited files include wp-config, functions.php and .htaccess.
 While most of the files are used to control the behavior of your WordPress site, .htaccess controls the Apache server level configuration.
 It can be placed on each subdirectory level to control the behavior of that specific directory.
-In this article we will explore the reasons why you need to edit .htaccess file and the ways to edit .htaccess file in WordPress.
+In this article, let us explore the reasons why you need to edit .htaccess file and the ways to edit .htaccess file in WordPress.

 Why You Need to Edit .htaccess File in WordPress?

-There are many situations you need to configure the server to behave the way you want.
-Since you will not have direct access to configure the server, .htaccess is the way for a normal user to add the parameters.
+There are many situations you need to configure the server and force it to behave the way you want.
+Since you will not have direct access to configure the server, .htaccess is the way for normal users to add the parameters.
 Some of the most required scenarios are as below:

 - Adding server level redirect.
 For example, when you host your images on subdomain there may be a server level redirect required to point the media uploads folder to your subdomain.